VR51/transfiler/README.md

 # Transfiler
-Web browser file transfer app.
-Index files on Server One, download files to Server Two.
+File transfer app: Index files on Server One, download files to Server Two.
 As simple and uncomplicated as can be.

+Project includes

++ Web version of a file indexer script and a downloader script.
-+ BASH versions of the indexer and the downloader.
++ BASH version of a file indexer script and a downloader script.
++ The web scripts and BASH scripts are interchangeable.

 # Instructions: Web Version